AlexGnSoft/selenium_selenoid_testng_allure_maven/README.md

 * Will to run UI tests :)

 ### Information
-* To see framework architecture visit: [Test automation framework architecture](https://optimizerx.atlassian.net/wiki/spaces/EO/pages/899514503/UI+test+automation+architecture)
+* To see framework architecture visit:
 * Framework supports next browsers: Chrome, Edge

 ### How to run tests?